 Here are the top 10 most educated African presidents.

 John Pombe Magufuli is a Tanzanian politician and the fifth President of Tanzania, in office since 2015.
-First elected as a Member of Parliament in 1995, he served in the Cabinet of Tanzania as Deputy Minister of Works from 1995 to 2000, Minister of Works from 2000 to 2006, Minister of Lands and Human Settlement from 2006 to 2008, Minister of Livestock and Fisheries from 2008 to 2010, and as Minister of Works for a second time from 2010 to 2015.
-Magufuli’s presidency has been marked by a focus on reducing government corruption and spending and also investing in industries in Tanzania.
+First elected as a Member of Parliament in 1995, he served in several ministerial roles before becoming president.
+Magufuli’s presidency has been marked by a focus on reducing government corruption and spending, and also investing in industries in Tanzania.